 Partner with Green Spaces (local energy efficiency educator) to reduce energy usage.
 Green Spaces will conduct monthly workshops to those interested in reducing energy costs in their homes.

-Utah 2019 2 We will be using Assurance 16 funds for SMART thermostats distibuted by WX.
-We will develop and deliver client ed on use and benefits.
-Once we negotiate the final agreement with NEST we will work that out.
-I am pretty sure they have most of this already done in house and we can just use their stuff.
-Washington 2019 3.75 Each local agency has the option to provide conservation education to applicants.
+Washington 2020 3.75 Each local agency has the option to provide conservation education to applicants.
 This can occur during the intake process, through a group work shop, or an in-home visit.
 Local agencies provide their conservation plan in their annual application to provide LIHEAP services which Commerce approves.
 Any conservation education services provided are done so equitably to all households served.
 Conservation education services include but are not limited to: energy conservation educatin classes; informational videos; handouts/flyers; energy conservation kits; review and education of household's energy usage and costs; hands on conservation exhibits; in-home visits in conjunction with weatherization home energy; efficiency assessments.
-West Virginia 2019 3 We plan to provide energy kits for applicants through our Community Action Agencies when clients apply for the Emergency Repair and Replacement program or for the Weatherization program.
-We will have the Community Action Agencies track which clients receive an energy kit so we can possibly provide them with a survey to get the results of how their energy use has changed since using the kit.
-Wyoming 2019 1 Some of these funds are used to purchase energy conservation educational materials.
+West Virginia 2020 3 The Agency would like to do a credit/budget counseling for clients.
+The Agency is going to try and work with our local Senior Citizen Centers about doing the classses there and have them help us administer the classes.
+We would also like to do home energy kits.
+These would be distributed to those clients who apply for and receive assistance through the Emergency Repair or Replacement Program which is funded with crisis funds.
+These home energy repair kits will be distributed by our Community Action Agencies who handle the clients who receive assistance through the Emergency Repair or Replacement Program.
+The home energy kits and credit/budget counseling classes will be paid for with Assurance 16 funds.
+Wyoming 2020 1 Some of these funds are used to purchase energy conservation educational materials.
 These materials are distributed by our Weatherization agencies to households receiving weatherization assistance, as well as by our LIEAP contractor.
 We believe that behaviors impact energy usage and as we weatherize the home to make it more energy efficient educating the household members about energy conservation as well as energy efficiency helps them be more conservative energy consumers overall.
 We also distribute our educational materials at application fairs and other public venues where LIEAP applicants/clients are likely to patron.
 We are also developing household budgeting/financial literacy training workshops for clients who demonstrate a pattern of regular risk for heating and power disconnects via a collaborative partnership with TANF and the Department of Workforce Services.